phantasma-io/phantasmaphoenix-gitbook/developers/sdks/ts/README.md

 TS library will help you in development for Web dApps, it can integrate with React and other typescript based libs.

 {% hint style="info" %}
-Some information regarding this sdk can be find here: [https://github.com/phantasma-io/phantasma-ts](https://github.com/phantasma-io/phantasma-ts)
+Information about ts sdk: [https://github.com/phantasma-io/phantasma-ts](https://github.com/phantasma-io/phantasma-ts)
 {% endhint %}

 ## Want to jump right in?

-Feeling ready?
 Jump in to the quick start docs and get making your first dapp connection:

 {% content-ref url="quick-start.md" %}
 [quick-start.md](quick-start.md)